dev-geddy/react-invoice/README.md

 I've built this app for in-browser quick invoice creation.

 ```
-npm i && npm start
+nvm use
+yarn install
+yarn start
 ```

-Once installed and opened in browser, click LOGO and you'll be able to edit all fields.
-After you've filled out the necessary information, click logo again to preview and print to pdf if satisfied.
-Done!

 Note: all information is stored in your Browser's LocalStorage.
 You may access that via Developer Tools / Application / LocalStorage.
 This means no information is sent anywhere, just exists and is stored on your web browser.
+If you update your browser or clear all history / cache, you're likely to lose all stored invoices.

+### default config

+Default configuration is stored in `.env` file.
+In order to define your default invoice values clone `.env` into `.env.local` and modify default config values accordingly.